Mohamed-oosama/CodeAlpha_Project_Machine_Learning/README.md

-# 🚀 Machine Learning & Deep Learning Projects Portfolio
+# 🚀 Machine Learning Projects

 This repository contains three complete projects that apply **Machine Learning** and **Deep Learning** techniques to solve real-world problems.
 Each project includes **data preprocessing, model building, evaluation, and visualization of results**.